izzeddin62/alu-higher_level_programming/python-input_output/README.md

 defines a class Student that defines a student that implement serialize and deserialize methods
 ### 12-pascal_triangle.py
 defines a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n
+### 100-append_after.py
+a function that inserts a line of text to a file, after each line containing a specific string